Tell me a bit about yourself ? Your background and origins?

 Honestly I love all of them.
 And rarely leave home without wearing at least one piece.
 I do particularly like my diamond bracelet which can be worn with jeans and a t-shirt and a beautiful evening gown.

 When you travel how do you pick which jewelry pieces to bring with you and which ones do you never leave without?

-Your next destination on your bucket list, as soon as we are allowed to travel?
+Your next destination on your bucket list?